 It’s the simple things in life.
 Connecting with the great outdoors, wandering through a market, exploring a unique museum, or just plain ol’ people watching.
 In LaGrange County, life is straightforward, uncomplicated, and distinctly different.
+But you will also be surprised at the professional entertainment available in this small town.
+Between the MEC and the Blue Gate Theatre, there is something going on most of the time.

 Amish culture is central to LaGrange County’s identity, and you’ll feel its influence everywhere you go.
 Ditch the minivan in favor of a buggy ride.
 Forget fast food and sit down for a hearty family-style meal.
 Leave the to-do list on the fridge and live in the moment.
 It’s all about exploration in Indiana’s Cool North, so come see what’s in store in Shipshewana and LaGrange County.